AI, progress & app workflow

 What to do next

-For "How to keep routine adjustment private, useful, and realistic", choose one low-pressure action: write one comfort note before changing the plan.
-Use the related Orena guide for "How to keep routine adjustment private, useful, and realistic" when you want app support for that action.
-The useful signal for "How to keep routine adjustment private, useful, and realistic" is whether the reader can keep private photos contextual rather than definitive with less uncertainty.
+For "Private workflow: routine adjustment", choose one low-pressure action: write one comfort note before changing the plan.
+Use the related Orena guide for "Private workflow: routine adjustment" when you want app support for that action.
+The useful signal for "Private workflow: routine adjustment" is whether the reader can keep private photos contextual rather than definitive with less uncertainty.

 Evidence boundary